tayciryahmed/tayciryahmed.github.io/_posts/2018-04-01-Clause-Augmentation-for-Better-NMT.markdown

 | Baseline  &nbsp; &nbsp; &nbsp;| 28.41 &nbsp; &nbsp; &nbsp;| 49.73 |
 | Augmented model &nbsp; &nbsp; &nbsp;| 28.85 &nbsp; &nbsp; &nbsp;| 58.31 |

 **Quantitative discussion:** Integrating the clauses improves the performance with 0.44 BLEU on WMT 2015 and 8.58 BLEU on a test set of clauses.
-Note that in this experiment, only 3% of the available clauses are used. <br>
+Note that in this experiment, only 3% of the available clauses are used. <br><br>
 **Qualitative discussion:** Integrating the clauses has an influence mostly on translating short sequences.
 The method was suggested to solve the problem of n-gram repetition and indeed it did.
 Below is an example illustrating how the augmented model translates short sequences:
 * **Source:** et il croit depuis lors a un taux de 5 % <br>
 * **Baseline translation:** since then and since then at 5 % at 5 % <br>